 Note: You can also reach Long Beach by crossing the Lewis and Clark Bridge near Longview, into Oregon, then taking the impressive Astoria-Megler Bridge back into Washington.
 This route follows part of the Lewis & Clark Trail.

-Arrive in Long Beach
+Long Beach

-Once you arrive in Long Beach, settle into your hotel.
-There are several wonderful lodging options in Long Beach.
-The Boardwalk Cottages are great for groups of all sizes, with options ranging from a studio cottage to a three-bed townhouse.
-Each cottage comes with its own unique amenities.
+Where to stay: The Boardwalk Cottages are great for groups of all sizes with options ranging from a studio cottage to a three-bed townhouse.
 Alternatively, Adrift Hotel offers an on-site spa, restaurant, and free bike rentals so you can easily explore the nearby boardwalk and downtown.
+You’ll find plenty of fun photo ops capturing the local charm.

-Related: Family-Friendly Activities in Long Beach
+Also See: Family-Friendly Activities in Long Beach

 Day 4: Long Beach Peninsula

 Rise and shine for a day of fun on the Long Beach Peninsula.
-Start your morning by heading into town to grab breakfast.
-Local favorites like 42nd Street Café & Bistro, Dylan’s Cottage Bakery & Delicatessen, and Benson’s by The Beach are all great options.
+Start your morning with breakfast at local favorites like 42nd Street Café & Bistro, Dylan’s Cottage Bakery & Delicatessen, or Benson’s by The Beach before biking or walking part of the Discovery Trail.
+Although the full trail is around nine miles long, there are multiple access points and much of the trail is paved.

-Day 5: Long Beach Peninsula Optional Extension
+Day 5: Optional Extension

 If you’re not quite ready to wrap up your road trip, consider extending your stay another day on the Long Beach Peninsula.
 Thanks to its prime location, the area offers numerous opportunities for crabbing, fishing, and foraging for razor clams.

-Nearby, Leadbetter Point State Park offers gorgeous views of the Pacific Ocean in a serene setting.
-The park is adjacent to the Willapa National Wildlife Refuge, making it a haven for bird-watching enthusiasts.
-Keep an eye out for species like shovelers and buffleheads, or simply enjoy the 7 miles of trails.
+Next, venture to the north end of the peninsula, where you’ll find the community of Oysterville.
+This quaint town on the National Register of Historic Places feels like you’ve stepped back into a 19th-century coastal village.
+Nearby, Leadbetter Point State Park offers gorgeous views of the Pacific Ocean.
+The park is adjacent to the Willapa National Wildlife Refuge, making it a prime bird-watching spot.
+Keep an eye out for species like shovelers and buffleheads or simply enjoy the seven miles of trails.